How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 Step 3: Deodorize With Baking Soda

-For added freshness, I mix 5–10 drops of lavender or tea tree oil into the baking soda before sprinkling.
-Shake it in a container to distribute evenly.
+If you like a light scent, you can mix five to ten drops of lavender or tea tree oil into the baking soda first.
+Shake it in a container so the oil distributes evenly.
+This keeps the scent subtle and prevents wet spots.

 Step 4: Vacuum Again

-After letting baking soda sit, vacuum thoroughly again.
+Once the baking soda has had time to work, vacuum thoroughly again.

 Spot Cleaning Different Types of Stains